Germany: Draft coalition deal to be ready next week | DW | 16.11.2021

 Wissing and his counterparts in the SPD, Lars Klingbeil, and the Greens, Michael Kellner, spoke in Berlin after consultations earlier in the day.

 "We'll get it done, I'm firmly convinced of that," Klingbeil said.
-Kellner added that even though the progress had been faster than expected, there had been constructive deliberation.
+Kellner added that, though the progress had been faster than expected, there had been constructive deliberation.

 "Thoroughness goes before speed," the Green lawmaker said.

-The partners are hoping to vote in Scholz as the new chancellor — and replacement for outgoing Chancellor Angela Merkel — by December 6.
+The partners are hoping to vote in Scholz as the new chancellor — and replacement for Angela Merkel — by December 6.

 Some 22 working groups met over two weeks to hash out a deal.
 The results of those groups were then discussed on Monday in a main negotiating session.

 One of the main questions regarding the negotiations is the distribution of ministries among the three parties.
-None of the speakers were willing to discuss the outcome yet and stressed that there was still some time before the draft deal.
+None of the speakers were willing to discuss the outcome yet, and they stressed that there was still some time before the draft deal.

-The consultations between the three parties will continue this week and the next.
+The consultations among the parties will continue this week and the next.
 However, they will not take place on Thursday as the parties will be taking part in a parliamentary session on the recent surge in coronavirus infections.

-The coalition-to-be has already agreed to a series of new measures to try and curb the rising infections and hospitalizations, including introducing requirements for vaccination, recovery or a negative test for anyone who wants to take public transport.
+The coalition-to-be has already agreed to a series of new measures to try to curb the rising infections and hospitalizations, including introducing requirements for vaccination, recovery or a negative test for public transport.

 ab/wd (EPD, Reuters, dpa)